realk1ko/cockpit-container/README.md

 Command = /usr/local/bin/cockpit-auth-ssh-key
 ```

-The utility allows you to define an SSH key to be used as identity when connecting to managed hosts.
-Per default the
-container will use the key stored at `/etc/cockpit/identity`, if it exists.
-You can provide such a file or override the
+Per default the container will use the key stored at `/etc/cockpit/identity`, if it exists.
+You can provide such a file
-path to your key using the `COCKPIT_SSH_KEY_PATH` environment variable.
+or override the path to your key using the `COCKPIT_SSH_KEY_PATH` environment variable.

-The password you enter in the web interface to connect to a managed host is used to decrypt the SSH key, rather than for
+The password you enter in the web interface to connect to a managed host is used to decrypt the SSH key.
+If for some
-username/password authentication on the managed host.
-If for some reason the decryption fails, the password will be
-transmitted to the managed host for username/password authentication.
+reason the decryption fails, the password will be transmitted to the managed host for username/password authentication.

 ### Tags